shaisachs/shaisachs.github.io/_posts/2025-09-20-async-agentic-coding.md

 ---
 layout: post
-title: "Async Agentic Coding"
+title: "Async Coding Agents"
 date: 2025-09-20
 ---

-The promise of async agentic coding is hard to ignore.
-Tools like Claude Code point toward a workflow where the AI does more than autocomplete.
-It tries things — looping asynchronously, exploring options, and surfacing solutions that might be difficult for a human to brute force.
-More than that, the AI coding assistant is async, meaning that it's possible to run multiple agents in parallel.
-That's a very different way of writing code than we're used to.

-As [Vincent Quigley](https://www.sanity.io/blog/first-attempt-will-be-95-garbage) describes well, the process looks messy.
-The first attempt will be 95% garbage.
-That is not a flaw; it is the design.
-With enough iterations, good code eventually emerges.
-Or more to the point, senior engineers can sift through the bad code and find the good code.

-What's more exciting is that async coding is becoming a reality.
-As [Zach Wills explains](https://zachwills.net/how-to-use-claude-code-subagents-to-parallelize-development), agentic coding can be parallelized.
-Engineers can set up subagents to take on multiple sub-tasks at the same time, effectively building automated product development assembly lines.
-The trick is coordinating and managing all of these subagents, spec'ing out the behavior with sufficient clarity up-front, and monitoring agents to make sure they're not running off the rails.
-Here again, the tools are better suited to senior engineers, who are more adept at proper spec'ing

-On the flip side, async agentic coding can quickly become an expensive enterprise.
-The price-per-token model adds up quickly, and running multiple agents in parallel, obviously, consumes more tokens than one agent at a time.

-The challenge for engineering leadership is, how and when should we adopt this stuff?
-Clearly it's got a lot of potential, but just as clearly it's easy to adopt it in costly and counter-productive ways.
+There is something new brewing in the world of coding, thanks to async coding agents like Claude Code.
+As [Vincent Quigley](https://www.sanity.io/blog/first-attempt-will-be-95-garbage) and [Zach Wills](https://zachwills.net/how-to-use-claude-code-subagents-to-parallelize-development), describe, async agentic coders are parallelizable.
+You set up some context, break up a project into multiple pieces, assign sub-agents tasks within the project, give them a coordination project - and watch them go.
+It's a pretty exciting idea!
+Clearly there's a lot of potential here.
+But there's a steep learning curve to managing async coding agents, and that poses a major challenge for engineering leaders.

+First and foremost, that is because this approach has a high price tag.
+The pricing plans are different and, at a very basic level, more coding agents means more usage means higher bills.
+Using this approach indiscriminately is just lighting money on fire.

+Just as importantly, this approach requires a new kind of skill set which is very different than what we've seen before.
+It's really hard for an individual engineer to actually run one of these async coding agent sessions.
+The early discourse on this approach is that it's like having a team of junior engineers at your beck and call.
+A team of junior engineers is great!
+They can get a lot done!
+They also require a huge amount of supervision and guidance!

+So the question is, how do we properly roll out these tools in a way that's cost-effective and productive?

 Here's how I'm thinking about it.

-1. Create a small pilot.
-Carefully select a big-enough project that's not terribly experimental - something that lends itself well to spec-driven-development.
-Just as carefully, select an engineer who is familiar enough with the code base, and who has decent tenure, to oversee the agents.
+1. *Carefully design a pilot project.* Choose the right feature and the right engineer.
+You want a feature that's not too small (because there's no sense parallelizing that kind of work), that has a good number of well-defined tasks (which can be cleanly sub-divided across sub-agents), and that has a clear end point (so that you can readily detect diversion and rabbit holes.)
+The engineer should be someone who knows the feature pretty well and could execute the project by hand if need be.

+2. *Lay the groundwork.* Quigley and Wills have some good pointers on how to setup context and coordinate agents.
+In general I prefer not to over-think things, but for a pilot project I suspect that a little extra prep, even going so far as to code-review specs and agentic guidelines, might be worthwhile.
+It goes without saying that MCPs should be configured properly before diving in.

+3. *Execute the project.* Get the code working, and try to keep track of how the agents behaved along the way, what sort of course corrections were needed, etc.

+4. *Measure and celebrate.* The goal is to demonstrate productivity improvements, ideally by comparing, on the one hand, a good-faith level of effort estimate made before the project started; against the time spent with the agents as well as the cost of token usage, on the other hand.
+Once the code is deployed and working, it's time to celebrate the victory!

+5. *Curate the backlog.* Look for projects that fit this mold.
+Establish and nurture a culture in which Jira tickets are detailed and precise, with all requirements clarified before tickets can be accepted onto a sprint.
+It's actually possible to use Atlassian Rovo to identify tickets which are poorly specified, though it helps if you can provide some reference tickets indicating the degree of specificity you want.

-2. Train and expand.
-Develop best practices around writing specs and coordinating sub-agents (i.e., through task lists and centralized markdown files).
-Share agentic guideline files, akin to the appendix of Wills's post.
-Run some workshops and office hours to guide early adopters in the process.
+6. *Train and expand.* Find more engineers who can take parallelizable projects, and circulate the learnings around how to guide async coding agents.
+Place a special emphasis on spec-driven development.
+Source control specs / prompts and agentic guideline files, akin to the appendix of Wills's post.
+Run some workshops and office hours to guide adopters in the process.

-3. Evaluate and measure.
-This step is really tricky.
-You want to measure time-to-deliver and cost, of course, and you want to get some sense of the speedup provided by async agentic coding - that gives you a sense of ROI.
-The problem is you won't necessarily know the counterfactual (how long would async projects have taken if you had done them by hand?), so you have to rely on levels-of-effort estimates which are necessarily subject to bias, in a space already rife with confirmation bias.
+7. *Evaluate and measure.* This step is really tricky.
+You want to measure time-to-deliver and cost, of course, and you want to get some sense of the speedup provided by async coding agents - that gives you a sense of ROI.
+The problem is you won't necessarily know the counterfactual (how long would async projects have taken if you had done them by hand?).
+One approach is to rely on levels-of-effort estimates, though these are are necessarily subject to bias, and this space is already rife with confirmation bias.
+The industry best practice for measuring interactive coding agents like Cursor appears to be centered around [PR throughput and change failure rate](https://newsletter.pragmaticengineer.com/p/how-tech-companies-measure-the-impact-of-ai), and that's probably a good place to start for async coding agents.

-4. Climb the ladder.
-Ideally you want junior engineers to "graduate" into async agentic coding.
-To do so they should prove facility with writing specs and managing async processes.
-Fortunately, it is possible to demonstrate these skills cheaply.
-Junior engineers can practice writing specs by drafting Jira tickets and design documents.
-They can practice managing async processes by providing Cursor with prompts, nudging it to run tests and write commits, and allowlisting the relevant commands.

-Hopefully none of the above comes across as talking-down to junior engineers.
-I think junior engineers are quite talented as a group.
-It's more a question of putting async agentic agents in a kind of organizational sandbox and fiddling with them until we have a better understanding of how they work.

-On the whole, I'm quite skeptical of async agentic coding as a practice.
-It's very new and not very widely practiced yet.
-But there's no way to ignore the potential of this approach, and we need to find a reasonable way to explore it.
+This paradigm shift is exciting.
+It feels like the future.
+But it's so new that we have yet to fully understand it or to see how it will reshape software engineering practice.
+I do think it's important to start climbing the learning curve, though.

-Written with help from chatgpt.
+Written with help from ChatGPT, though I wound up substantially rewriting after a couple of rounds.